johnnyw66/SAP2/README.md

 111| B + 0 (MOV rx,ry)?

-(Note: A and B are the names I've given to the 8-bit ALU registers - Make the 'B+0' does not latch the Flag Register.)
+(Note: A and B are the names I've given to the 8-bit ALU registers - The function 'B+0' should not latch the Flag Register.)